-- 1. 2-Strokes must be naturally aspirated.
+1. 2-Strokes must be naturally aspirated.
 No nitrous oxide and must use gas with oil mix only.
 All fuel oil mix is subject to a digitron reading of 0 or below.
 A reading of +1 or above is deemed illegal and is subject to disqualification.
-Tech Inspector will be available on Friday from 1:00 p.m. until driver's meeting to check fuel and again from 7:30 a.m. to start of the Enduro on Saturday morning.
-The inspector reserves the right to randomly check fuel during pit stops. - 2.
-Mercury 2.4 Liter outboards may be modified, however, are limited to 30 cc heads with head gaskets .035 inch or greater (the flat plate method with a surface gap spark plug installed will be used to measure).
+Tech Inspector will be available on Friday from 1:00 p.m. until driver's meeting to check fuel and again from 7:30 a.m. to start of the Parker Enduro on Saturday morning.
+The inspector reserves the right to randomly check fuel during pit stops.

+- 2. Mercury 2.4 Liter outboards may be modified, however, are limited to 30 cc heads with head gaskets .035 inch or greater (the flat plate method with a surface gap spark plug installed will be used to measure).
 Minimum weight is 1,300 lbs. - 3.
 Mercury 2.5 Liter outboards may be modified, however, are limited to 32 cc heads with head gaskets .035 inch or greater or 37 cc for "O" ring type heads (the flat plate method with a surface gap spark plug installed will be used to measure).
 Carbureted minimum weight is 1,300 lbs.
-EFI minimum weight is 1,400 lbs. - 4.
+EFI minimum weight is 1,400 lbs.
+Any stock carbureted 2.5 Liter with steel sleeves & 36 cc heads has minimum weight of 1,300 lbs. - 4.
 4-Stokes and Green outboards must remain as delivered from the engine manufacturer.
 Porting, grinding, machining and polishing are not allowed.
 The only engine modifications allowed are an ECU reflash and air horn alteration.
 Aftermarket steering attachments are permitted.
 A pump gas reading from Running Man Gas Station, 1115 Mohave Rd., Parker (adjacent to the Casino) will be taken for all three levels of fuel (86/89/91) Friday, prior to inspection.
 This shall serve as a baseline reading for fuel check.
-Should Running Man gas station be closed or out of fuel, Woody's on AZ 95 will be used for baseline fuel reading.
+Should Running Man gas station be closed or out of fuel, VP Fuels (formerly Woody's) on AZ 95 will be used for baseline fuel reading.
 A +5 will be allowed.
 Any fuel testing higher than the baseline reading +5 will be subject to disqualification, fine or both.
-The Tech Inspector will be available on Friday from 1:00 p.m. until driver's meeting to check fuel and again from 7:30 a.m. to start of the Enduro on Saturday morning.
+The Tech Inspector will be available on Friday from 1:00 p.m. until driver's meeting to check fuel and again from 7:30 a.m. to start of the Parker Enduro on Saturday morning.
 The inspector reserves the right to randomly check fuel during pit stops during the race.
 E85 is deemed illegal for all Division VI classes.
 Minimum weight is 1,450 lbs.